 - Honesty: Behaving or expressing yourself in a way that is fair, free of deceit, and morally correct.

 - Humility: Being able to see and accept one’s own strengths and limitations without defensiveness or judgment.

 - Love: Serving others without expectation of reward or repayment, not limited to romantic relationships.

 - Purpose: Intending to do something that feels personally meaningful and is also directed toward improving the lives of others.

 - Reliability: Being consistently good in quality or performance; behaving responsibly, by actually doing what we pledge to do.

-1. Grants to support innovation in community-based parenting programs.
-The GGSC will provide funding to community-based organizations (e.g., schools, houses of worship, community centers) that have strong connections to parents of school-age children.
-We will announce a request for proposals in the fall of 2017, ultimately awarding a total of $1 million in grants to the strongest proposals for creating or improving a program to help parents build skills like generosity, gratitude, and forgiveness in their kids.
-After awarding these grants, the GGSC and a team of scientific advisors will help the organizations identify research relevant to their programs, translate this research into lessons for parents, and determine how to better evaluate the success of their work.
+The GGSC selected and provided a total of $1 million in funding to 16 community-based organizations (e.g., schools, houses of worship, community centers) that have strong connections to parents of school-age children.
+These organizations' proposals sought to create or improve an innovative program to help parents build strengths like generosity, gratitude, and forgiveness in their kids.
+After awarding these grants, the GGSC and a team of scientific advisors have been helping the organizations identify research relevant to their programs, translate this research into lessons for parents, and determine how to better evaluate the success of their work.

 The grant recipients are Camp Kindness Counts, Citywise Mentoring Ltd, Collaborative for Educational Services, Congregation Adat Reyim, Family Engagement Lab, Family Paths Inc, GreatSchools, Kaveri Group of Institutes, Lutheran Social Service, Pinyon Foundation, Senders Pediatrics, Tariq Khamisa Foundation, UCAN, United Schools of Indianapolis, University Village, and Vibrant Faith.